-Coverage under this Permit is not transferable to any other person or entity.
-When the ownership or operational control of the facility changes, the previous Operator must submit a complete and accurate NOT, certified by the prior Owner or Operator and the new Operator must submit a complete and accurate NOI or NEC certified by the new Owner or Operator to DEQ at least 30 days prior to taking over operational control of the facility.
+Coverage under this permit is not transferable to any other person or entity.

+When the ownership or operational control of the facility changes, the previous operator must submit a complete and accurate NOT certified by the prior owner or operator, and the new operator must submit a complete and accurate NOI or NEC form certified by the new owner or operator to DEQ at least 30 days prior to taking over operational control of the facility.

 The previous owner's coverage will not be terminated until the new owner or operator submits an NOI and receives an authorization.
-The new Owner or Operator to whom an authorization has been issued must comply with the terms and conditions of this Permit.
-When the operational control of a portion of a facility changes, the new Operator must submit an NOI or an NEC, and the existing Operator must revise its SWP3 and submit an NOI for modification.
+The new owner or operator to whom an authorization has been issued must comply with the terms and conditions of this permit.
+When the operational control of a portion of a facility changes, the new operator must submit an NOI or an NEC form, and the existing operator must revise its SWP3 and submit an NOI for modification.

-However, if there are any changes in the company name (e.g., Company A changes name to ABC, Inc.), the operator of the facility must file an NOI form in Appendix B of this Permit for amendment or modification referencing the facility's assigned permit number and a cover letter requesting a change of name.
+However, if there are any changes in the company name (e.g., Company A changes name to ABC, Inc.), the operator of the facility must file an NOI form for amendment or modification, referencing the facility's assigned permit number, and a cover letter requesting a change of name.
 The original authorization number will be retained.